mheers/godtemplate/README.md

 ```

 Instead of odt, you can also specify `pdf` as output format.
 The tool will convert the ODT file to PDF using LibreOffice.
 This requires LibreOffice to be installed on your system.
 LibreOffice is already included in the Docker image.

+### As Server

+You can also run the tool as a server that provides HTTP endpoints to render invoices as PDF documents from ODT templates.

+For detailed instructions on how to run the server, see the [SERVER.md](SERVER.md) file.

 ## License
 This project is licensed under the MIT License.